budzianowski/multiwoz/README.md

 :bangbang: **For the response generation evaluation please see and use the scoring scripts from [this repository](https://github.com/Tomiinek/MultiWOZ_Evaluation).**

 - See [this directory](https://github.com/Tomiinek/MultiWOZ_Evaluation/tree/master/predictions) for details about the raw generated predictions of other models.
+- Inform meaures whether the system provides an appropriate entity and Success measures whether the system answers all the requested attributes.
 - BLEU reported in these tables is calculated with references obtained from the *MultiWOZ 2.2 span annotations*.
 - CBE stands for *conditional bigram entropy*.